How to Write a Cover Letter That Gets You Hired (Examples & Tips)

 • Accuracy and personalization: Double-check names, titles, company details, and any numbers or achievements you mention.

-• Professional tone and formatting: Ensure language is polished and professional, avoid slang or casual phrases, and keep font, spacing, and margins consistent.
+• Professional tone and formatting: Ensure language is polished and professional, avoid slang or casual phrases, and maintain consistent font, spacing, and margins.

 • Call to action and contact information: Confirm your closing expresses enthusiasm for an interview, and that your phone number, email, and LinkedIn are correct.